zhihanyang2022/bd3lms/README.md

 ![graphical_abstract](graphical_abstract.png)

 We introduce ***BD3-LMs***, a family of **B**lock **D**iscrete **D**enoising **D**iffusion **L**anguage **M**odels that achieve SOTA likelihoods among diffusion models and enable generation of arbitrary-length sequences.
 BD3-LMs combine the strengths of autoregressive and diffusion language models by decomposing a token sequence into blocks and performing discrete diffusion within each block.
 By tuning the block size, we interpolate between autoregressive and diffusion models which introduces a trade-off between quality and sample efficiency.
-We propose a recipe of building effective BD3-LMs that includes an efficient training algorithm, estimators of gradient variance, and data-driven noise schedules to minimize the variance.
+We propose a recipe for building effective BD3-LMs that includes an efficient training algorithm, estimators of gradient variance, and data-driven noise schedules to minimize the variance.

 <!-- We provide a demo in this [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/18nC6q7dWq154fI1BXPLwmtnS7Zvbrv6p?usp=sharing/) notebook. -->